magic-script/magic-script-cli/README.md

 If you want to add assets like [Lomino Font](https://github.com/magic-script/lomino-font) or [Lumin System Icons](https://github.com/magic-script/system-icons) you need to follow the steps below:

+Check if the `assets` directory already exists in the root of the project.
+If so, please check if you have symlink created for `reactnative/assets` directory.
+If everything is set properly, put your assets in `assets` directory in the root of the project.
+Otherwise, follow the steps below:

 1. Create `assets` directory in root directory of the project
 2. Add dependencies to the package.json in the root directory:
 a) For Lomino Font add `"lomino-font": "git+https://github.com/magic-script/lomino-font"`